mirceamaierean/cn_exam/readme.md

 This is a simple Python quiz application that asks the user a series of multiple choice questions, for Computer Networks exam.

-##### IMPORTANT NOTE: Some answers may not be correct, so please check the answers before using this application, and if you find any mistakes, please let me know.
+##### IMPORTANT NOTE: Some answers may not be correct, so please check them while using this application, and if you find any mistakes, please let me know.

 ## How it works